 Student Registration Requests

 If any students come to you requesting permission to register in your course please refer them to the department.
 The department has a review system set up for this purpose.

 Based on the number of students enrolled in your course you may be assigned one or more TA’s.
 A TA’s workload is an average of 10 hours per week, to a maximum of 135 hours per term.
 You will need to discuss with your TA what kinds of work you want them to perform and outline this plan in the TA Management System in Carleton Central.

 Teaching Regulations 2017-18.
 Please pay particular attention to the university’s Academic Integrity and Academic Offenses policies, and the Guidelines for Reporting an Academic Offense.
 The Student Affairs website has and instructor’s guide to academic integrity.

 Technology in the Classroom

-Learn how to use the computer and data projector in your electronic classroom by reading the E-Classroom Operations Manual.
+Learn how to use the computer and data projector in your electronic classroom by checking the quick tech guide.
 You can contact the IMS Classroom Technology Support department while your class is in session for urgent help requests.